sherlock-audit/2023-02-gmx-judging/README.md

 Introduce a `MAX_POSITION_IMPACT_FACTOR_FOR_ADL`, similar to `MAX_POSITION_IMPACT_FACTOR_FOR_LIQUIDATIONS`

+## Discussion

+**xvi10**

+The maximum price impact is capped by the MAX_POSITION_IMPACT_FACTOR value

-# Issue H-4: Keepers can be forced to waste gas with long revert messages
+# Issue H-6: Keepers can be forced to waste gas with long revert messages

 Source: https://github.com/sherlock-audit/2023-02-gmx-judging/issues/141

 ## Found by
-KingNFT, IllIllI, 0xAmanda
+0xAmanda, IllIllI, KingNFT

 ## Summary